 The first challenge when using the public buses in Buenos Aires is to figure where the bus stop is.

 Even though it has improved quite a lot recently, some stops are still missing proper markings.
 While other stops are just small signs with a number placed on a light post or a tress… While others again, don’t have any of those.
 If doubt, watch out for people standing in line!

 Make a line for the bus

 The Porteños have a very polite habit of waiting for the bus in line.
-Respect this and use it to help you when in doubt where to wait for the bus.
+Respect this and use it to help you when in doubt about where to wait for the bus.

 If you are unsure whether a certain bus stops where you are, don’t be afraid to ask the people waiting in the line.

 In rush hour and on the busy avenues, there will be more than one bus line for the same bus stop.
 People will form one line for all the buses stopping at a stop.